tommyliphysics/tommyli-ml/readme.md

-# Welcome to my github repository
+# Welcome to my Machine Learning projects

 This repository is a collection of machine learning projects on a number of topics that I have been developing an interest in.
 I've made the training and testing datasets for each project available, as well as detailed jupyter notebooks that can be used to generate the models from scratch (make sure to run pip install requirements.txt for all dependencies).
 The projects are: